coderitter/knight-form/README.md

 var booleanField = new Field('boolean', 'name', 'label', value)
 ```

-Just exchange the value type `boolean` with anything from the above list.
+Just exchange the value type `boolean` with anything from the list above.

 In the field the name additionally represents the name of an attribute on an object.
 It is key for mapping your form fields to actual object attributes.